PenneconDavid/PenneconDavid/README.md

 ### 🎉 Fun Fact

-- 🧑‍🎤 I sometimes code to lo-fi beats late at night, that's when I do my best work!
+- 🧑‍🎤 I code best when jamming to lo-fi beats late at night.

 ---

-*P.S.: Want to leave feedback?
-Feel free to submit a PR or open an issue.
-I'm always open to connecting with fellow devs!* 🚀
+*P.S.: Feel free to leave feedback or connect—I’m always up for collaborating and learning!* 🚀